God Mars: Plot

-1999 - humanity begins to advance beyond the known Solar System.
+In 1999, humanity begins to advance beyond the known Solar System.
 The small planet Gishin, led by Emperor Zul, who aims to conquer the galaxy, runs into conflict with Earth which he targets for elimination and to do this, he sends a male baby named Mars to live among humanity.
 Accompanying the baby is a giant robot named Gaia, which utilizes a new power source strong enough to destroy an entire planet.

 As planned, Mars is expected to grow up, where he will activate the bomb within Gaia to fulfill the mission of destroying the Earth.
 However, when Mars arrives on Earth he is adopted into a Japanese family and renamed Takeru.
 17 years later after arrival, Takeru matures with a love for humanity and refuses to detonate the bomb as ordered by his sender, Zul.
 However, if Takeru was to die, the bomb within Gaia would explode destroying Earth.

 Takeru possesses psychic powers (ESP) and also pilots the series' title super robot with mentality.
 He decides to join the Earth defense forces and becomes a member of the Crasher Squad (an elite space-defense force) where he and the friends he makes in his life on Earth take a last stand against his true home world Gishin's attack.
 The relationship of Takeru with his brother Marg, which as fate would have it, pits them against each other in the war.

 Unknown to the Gishin, five other mecha were created in secrecy alongside and then sent with Gaia by Takeru's father...